UHDanke/gd_docs/bugs/bugs.md

 Start Positions simulate the game at only 60hz, while the tick rate in 2.2 is 240hz.
 While this seems intentional, an option to enable 240hz start positions would be nice to have.

-## [2.207] Move Trigger Target Dynamic ignores X and Y Only

-Move (Target Mode) options X and Y Only are ignored when using dynamic movement.

-## [2.207] Move Trigger Camera Lock X axis bugs on level replay

-While the checkpoint / practice bug was fixed, restarting after completing a classic level places the camera locked group in the wrong position for that attempt.
-This only happens if the Move trigger is placed left or ontop of the level origin.

 ## [2.207] Camera position is updated after move

 The movement of an Advanced Follow with the C option will be delayed by one tick from the position of the camera, as the camera position is updated after all moves are processed.